Methotrexate tablets for inflammatory conditions

 • Limit or avoid alcohol: Limit alcohol to 1 to 2 standard drinks once or twice a week.
 Avoid heavy or binge drinking because it can increase your risk of side effects, such as problems with your liver.
 Learn more about what a standard drink is.

 • Missed dose: If you forget to take your dose on the right day, you can take the missed dose up to a day later.
-Otherwise, skip the dose and continue next week.
+Otherwise, skip the dose and continue the next week.
 Don't take 2 doses at the same time.

 • Folic acid: You may be asked to take folic acid tablets while you're on methotrexate.
 This is to help reduce side effects.
 Take your folic acid on a different day from your methotrexate.